What do you love? What are your hobbies? Do you love archeology? Go to a place where you can visit sites such as Skara Brae in Orkney, Scotland.

 I took long and leisurely daily walks and stopped to take photos and sketch.

-Storm and her husband were very kind, and they shared a lot of information about Somerset.
-They made my stay so special because I felt I was almost a local.
+They shared a lot of information about Somerset, and made my stay so special because I felt I was almost a local.

 The Chalice Well is about a 15-minute walk from downtown Glastonbury.